biosustain/lifelike/migrations/README.md

 -rw-r--r--  1 ...
 310104 Jul  9 09:50 snakeyaml-1.27.jar
 ```

-## Custom Java Classes
+### Custom Java Classes
 Some of our queries are advance queries that liquibase does not have support for.
-To workaround this, we created Java classes (located in `migrations/java`) that need to be compiled into JAR files and also copied into the `$LIQUIBASE_HOME/lib` folder.
+To workaround this, we created `*Handler.java` Java classes (located in `migrations/java`) that need to be compiled into JAR files and also copied into the `$LIQUIBASE_HOME/lib` folder.

 ```bash
 cd migrations/java